 And, of course, large, sweet, fresh basil leaves from the garden are an essential ingredient to both salads!

-But whatever ingredients you have on hand, I’m sure you wil be enjoy these simple and refreshing tomato and basil salads on a hot summer day! -Kathyn Occhipinti
+But whatever ingredients you have on hand, I’m sure you will enjoy these simple and refreshing tomato and basil salads on a hot summer day! -Kathyn Occhipinti

 3 large, vine-ripened tomatoes,

 (each a different color to add interest;

 heirloom tomatoes if desired)

 Extra-virgin olive oil from Italy